 4 Steps for Protecting Remote Employees and Your Business

 With the rise of the digital age, it’s becoming increasingly common for employers to offer remote working capabilities to their employees.
 From co-working spaces to coffee shops with free WiFi, the accessibility and convenience of remote work is appealing to many working-class individuals, especially millennials.
 However, allowing your employees to work remotely comes with its own set of unique liabilities and risks.
-To ensure you’re protecting both your remote employees and your business, be sure to follow these steps in securing a safe environment regardless of their location.
+To see if your company is remote ready, take this Remote Work Readiness Assessment.
+And to continue to ensure that you’re protecting both your remote employees and your business, be sure to follow these steps in securing a safe environment regardless of their location.

 4 steps for protecting your remote employees